GSStnb/docs/guides/cmdline.rst

     c
     k

 Save the file as "multiCmd.txt".
 In LibreCAD select "Load Command File" from the the drop-down menu by clicking the command line button.
 Locate the file and click the **Open** button.
 The above commands will draw a 10 x 10 square.
+Comments can be inserted into the file by starting a comment line with a '#', as shown above.

 Multi-command input can be assigned to a variable and variables can also contain other variables (they are read recursively)::